StereoKit/StereoKit/docs/Pages/Reference/World/FromSpatialNode.md

 Converts a Windows Mirage spatial node GUID into a Pose based on its current position and rotation!
-Check StereoKitApp.System.spatialBridge to see if this is available to use.
+Check SK.System.spatialBridgePresent to see if this is available to use.
 Currently only on HoloLens, good for use with the Windows QR code package.